vectorgrp/sil-kit/docs/vib-simulation.rst

 There is also a :ref:`sec:util-system-monitor` utility, which prints participant and system state updates, and is a handy tool to debug simulations.

+.. _sec:sim-coldswap:

+ColdSwap support
+""""""""""""""""
+The coldswap mechanism was introduced to accommodate for shortcomings in the FastRTPS backend.
+It allows disconnecting and re-connecting participants during runtime.
+This is a legacy feature only affecting the FastRTPS middleware.

+.. _sec:sim-time-sync:

 Time Synchronization
 --------------------
 The Integration Bus supports several different simulation time synchronization policies and algorithms.
 Note that the simulation time only advances when system state is ``running``.
-The :ref:`time synchronization<sec:cfg-time-sync>` and the
+The :ref:`synchronization policy<sec:cfg-time-sync>` and the
-:ref:`synchronization policy<sec:cfg-participant-controller>` can be configured
+:ref:`time synchronization type<sec:cfg-participant-controller>` can be configured
 using the :doc:`simulation configuration<../configuration/simulation-setup>`.

 The available synchronization types are listed in the :ref:`table<sync-types>`